devadalberto/homelab_gitops/README.md

    ```
    Adjust the bootstrap command for your Git provider (GitHub, GitLab, etc.) and cluster path.

-   Flux currently reconciles the `k8s/base` tree (core namespaces and addon scaffolding).
-The `k8s/apps/*` directories are placeholders until the application manifests are migrated into Flux; for now the workloads are deployed by `scripts/uranus_homelab_apps.sh`.
+Flux reconciles the entire `k8s/base` tree, including the PostgreSQL stack under `k8s/data`, the AWX operator, the kube-prometheus-stack release, and sample applications such as the Django multiproject demo.
+Helper scripts like `scripts/uranus_homelab_apps.sh` now simply instruct you to push manifest updates and trigger a Flux reconciliation.

 4. **Access the applications**
    - Configure pfSense DNS overrides (see below).